 - Sydney’s Second Chance and How You Are Never “Done” With A Place

 New South Wales Destinations

 When you travel to New South Wales, you can expect no shortage of attractions and destinations to explore.
 Below are some of the must-visit destinations in the region:

 Sydney – Sydney is one of the global cities and the most popular city in Australia.
 It is also the capital of New South Wales.
 Among the attractions in Sydney, the Sydney Opera House and the Harbour Bridge are two of the most iconic sites.
 You can also go to the Skywalk, which is a 268-meter walking platform, is also a must-try.
-It offers a 360-degree view of the city and its surrounding suburbs and harbours.
+It offers a 360-degree view of the city and its surrounding suburbs and harbors.

 Blue Mountains National Park – This is a protected national park within the Blue Mountains region with which the park is named after.
 It is one of the most famous wilderness areas in Australia, not just in New South Wales.
-The most iconic attraction in Blue Mountains National Park are the Three Sisters peak.
+The most iconic attraction in Blue Mountains National Park is the Three Sisters peak.

 Wollongong – This is another seaside attraction more popularly known among locals as “The Gong”.
 The coastline is known for its rock pools and surfing beaches.
 You can also find the Illawarra mountain range that features numerous hiking trails amidst a thick forest and rocky cliffs.

 Byron Bay – This beachside town in the far northeastern part of New South Wales is another must-see in Australia.
-There are incredible beaches for avid surfers and camping sites for the outdoor lovers.
+There are incredible beaches for avid surfers and camping sites for outdoor lovers.
 It has the right combination of a laid back and active lifestyle in one destination.